samos123/samos123.github.com/content/k8s/preventing-privileged-pods-k8s.md

 K8s comes with three predefined Pod Security Standards (PSS):

 * Privileged: No restrictions at all, which is the same as having no PSS applied at all.
-* Baseline: Minimally restrive and prevents known high security risk configurations such as **privileged pods**
+* Baseline: Minimally restrictive and prevents known high security risk configurations such as **privileged pods**
-* Restricted: Most restrictive following secururity hardening best practices
+* Restricted: Most restrictive following security hardening best practices

 K8s offers a built-in Pod Security Admission (PSA) controller that to enforce Pod